Kevindua26/Mern-Stack/README.md

-This is all my Mern Stack practice.
+Yaa so this is all my Mern Stack practice.